Menu

 chat_app = chat_graph.compile()

 Run it with a question.
-The input state holds a single HumanMessage.
+The starting state holds one HumanMessage.

 python